ALL-COUNTY HIGH SCHOOL GIRLS BASKETBALL: Thomas, Ferrille make it a clean sweep for Kenosha Bradford

 Led by head coach Nicole Ferrille and the dynamic duo of 6-foot towers Neveah Thomas and Syderah Farmer, the Red Devils went 20-7, a school record, and it took a loaded, back-to-back state champion Kettle Moraine to beat them in sectionals.

-For her efforts, Ferrille is our Coach of the Year, and Thomas, a Division 1 Evansville commit, is our Player of the Year.
+For her efforts, Ferrille is our Coach of the Year, and Thomas, a Division I Evansville commit, is our Player of the Year.

 People are also reading…